strayMat/causal-ml-course/slides/penalized_linear_models.typ

   == Feature expansion increase the family of models

-  - Linear model can underfeat : when n_features small or the problem is not linearly separable.
+  - Linear model can underfit : when n_features small or the problem is not linearly separable.

   - Feature expansion is an easy way to capture non-linear relationships.

   - Different feature expansions exists: polynomial, log, splines, embeddings, kernels, ...

-  #uncover(2)[
-    == But...
+]
+#slide(title: [KEN @cvetkov2023relational: Relational Data Embeddings])[
+  #side-by-side(
+    [Easy to use with #link("https://skrub-data.org/stable/auto_examples/06_ken_embeddings.html#sphx-glr-auto-examples-06-ken-embeddings-py")[skrub library]],
+    [#figure(image("img/penalized_linear_models/ken_embeddings.png", width: 120%))],
+  )
+]

-    - Linear models can also overfit !
+#slide(title: "But Linear models can also overfit!")[

-    - When:
+  == When
-      - n_features is large
+  - p is large
   - Many uninformative features

-  ]
+  #pause
+  == Solution

+  - Used regularized linear models: penalize extreme weights
+  - Statistically, this allows biased models but with lower variance.
+  - We will see: Lasso and Ridge but this is a general principle in machine learning.
 ]

 #slide(title: "Many features, few observations: illustration in 1D")[